karatelabs/karate/karate-netty/README.md

 Background:
     * configure responseHeaders = { 'Content-Type': 'application/json' }
 ```

+Note that `Scenario` level [`responseHeaders`](#responseheaders) can over-ride anything set by the "global" `configure responseHeaders`.
+This is convenient, as you may have a majority of end-points with the same `Content-Type`, and only one or two exceptions such as `text/html` or `text/javascript`.

 ## `configure cors`
 This allows a wide range of browsers or HTTP clients to make requests to a Karate server without running into [CORS issues](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
 And this is perfect for UI / Front-End teams who can even work off an HTML file on the file-system.